tribalmedia/photoeditor/README.md

 ## License

-Photoeditor is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Photoeditor is licensed under the MIT License - see the [LICENSE](LICENSE) file for details